Copyright Infringement Policies and Sanctions

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

-Inappropriate conduct and violations of policy violations will be addressed by the appropriate procedures and agents (e.g., the Office of the Dean, the Office of the Vice President, Academic Affairs, or the Office of Human Resources) depending on the individual’s affiliation to the University.
+- A. Inappropriate conduct and violations of policy violations will be addressed by the appropriate procedures and agents (e.g., the Office of the Dean, the Office of the Vice President, Academic Affairs, or the Office of Human Resources) depending on the individual’s affiliation to ACHE.

-In cases where a user violates any of the terms of the ARCOM Student Handbook policy, the University/College may, in addition to other remedies, temporarily or permanently deny access to any and all ACHE/ARCOM computing resources, and appropriate disciplinary actions may be taken, up to and including dismissal.
+- B. In cases where a user violates any of the terms of this policy, the user may – in addition to other remedies, temporarily or permanently be denied access to any and all ACHE computing resources, and appropriate disciplinary actions may be taken, up to and including dismissal.